bloomberg/bde-tools/doc/setwafenv.rst

 system is supported <waf-supported_platforms>`.

 On Windows, bde_setwafenv.py is *not supported* by the windows command prompt.
-Instead, you must use the tool through cygwin.
+Instead, you must use the tool through Cygwin or msysgit.
 See the tutorial :ref:`tutorials-setwafenv-bde-windows` for more details.

 How It Works
 ============